Skip to content

 Local, Botanical Gins and Organic Vodka: Ethical Spirits

-A new way of thinking about drinking…
+A new way of thinking about drinking

 The biggest ethical issues in the Spirits industry

 Ethical and modern consumers are aware of the full lifecycle of what we eat and drink; from where and how ingredients for spirits are grown, and who grows the ingredients.
-This consumer interest in sustainability includes the consumer and investor pressure for organic produce, hence the rise of organic gin and organic vodka.
+This consumer interest in sustainability includes the consumer and investor pressure for organic produce, hence the rise of ethical gin UK and organic vodka.

-Louis Vuitton Moet Hennessy: dodgy donations, forced Uyghur labour, and tax avoidance
+Louis Vuitton Moët Hennessy: dodgy donations, forced Uyghur labour, and tax avoidance

 One corporation that has a large market share of the Spirit sector is LVMH.
 This company owns brands such as Belvedere and Hennessy.
 LVMH’s Corporate Social Responsibility (CSR) track record is anything but clean.

-According to Open Secrets, LVMH has donated over $271k in the 2018, 2020, & 2022 election cycles, and in 2019, its subsidiary, Sephora had to pay out US$159,349 to the State of Indiana to settle a tax fraud accusation.
+According to Open Secrets, LVMH has donated over $271k in the 2018, 2020, and 2022 election cycles, and in 2019, its subsidiary, Sephora had to pay out US$159,349 to the State of Indiana to settle a tax fraud accusation.
 At least two of LVMH’s other subsidiary brands are registered in regions known for being tax havens.

 Perhaps one of LVMH’s most concerning unethical business practices is its involvement in the forced labour of the Uyghur people.
-This ethnic group has been victim to horrific and inhumane treatment by The Government of the People’s Republic of China for many years, in what some critics call a genocide.
+This ethnic group has been victim to horrific and inhumane treatment by the Government of the People’s Republic of China for many years, in what some critics call a genocide.

 Some Uyghur people are forced to work under poor conditions in factories, in what amounts to slavery, and some big brands have been found to buy products from these factories.
 LVMH has been criticised for its inaction when it comes to distancing itself from these unethical factories and the People’s Republic regime.
+The UK Government’s Modern Slavery Act requires companies to report on supply chain transparency — yet many major spirit brands still fall short of this basic standard.

 Additionally, LVMH’s brands, Hennessy (cognac) and Belvedere (vodka), are not certified-organic.

 Other criticisms levelled against Diageo Plc include an environmental charge.
-Diageo Plc was fined over a million pounds by the Scottish Environment Protection Agency, for failing to properly declare its carbon emissions.
+Diageo Plc was fined over a million pounds by the Scottish Environment Protection Agency for failing to properly declare its carbon emissions.

 In its treatment of People, and particularly its workers, Diageo Plc has many accusations of unethical business practice.
-Union interventionists pleaded with Diageo Plc to halt work in its factories and distilleries during the COVID-19 pandemic, as employees were working in such close quarters conditions were unsafe and may have caused mass spread of the virus.
+Union interventionists pleaded with Diageo Plc to halt work in its factories and distilleries during the COVID-19 pandemic, as employees were working in such close quarters that conditions were unsafe.
+Unions had to act again in September 2019 when Diageo Plc refused to give workers a fair pay rise to match the year before, despite its profits of over £4.2 billion.
+Union representatives organised a strike to act against this corporate greed.

-The Good Shopping Guide’s Spirits research
+The GOOD Shopping Guide’s Spirits research

 Our independent research team has analysed the Spirits sector, and the most popular brands in this market.
 Around one third of the brands we researched made it past our Ethical Benchmark, which shows which brands can be considered ‘ethical’, according to our research criteria relating to the Environment, Animals and People.
-Top-selling brands that didn’t reach The Good Shopping Guide’s Ethical Benchmark are: Belvedere, Hennessy, Smirnoff, Jack Daniel’s, Captain Morgan and Gordon’s.
+Top-selling brands that didn’t reach The GOOD Shopping Guide’s Ethical Benchmark are: Belvedere, Hennessy, Smirnoff, Jack Daniel’s, Captain Morgan and Gordon’s.

-Our research criteria is based on environmental and social factors relevant to the Spirits industry, so in the case of this industry, the Organic/ GM criteria, and treatment of brand employees (as well as the business practices of parent companies) were all considered when ranking and rating each one of these brands.
+Our research criteria is based on environmental and social factors relevant to the Spirits industry, so in the case of this industry, the Organic/GM criteria, and treatment of brand employees (as well as the business practices of parent companies) were all considered when ranking and rating each one of these brands.

 Ethical and organic spirits brands